-One of the best-known theories of grief is Elisabeth Kübler-Ross's oft-cited FIFDA model.
-It identifies five stages in the grieving process: denial, anger, negotiation, depression, and acceptance.
+One of the best-known theories of grief is Elisabeth Kübler-Ross's oft-cited DABDA model.
+It identifies five stages in the grieving process: denial, anger, bargaining, depression, and acceptance.
 Unintentionally, according to Kübler-Ross herself, the stages were never meant to be strict.
 She later clarified that most of us tend to jump back and forth between the steps or be at several levels at once.
 But doesn't that make the model less useful?
 Nevertheless, the step model (and others like it) has become an obligatory element in a popular view of a 'normal' crisis and grief process.
-In Sweden we have the well-known crisis model of Johan Cullberg.